Walter Short: Roberts Commission

-None of these conditions was in fact inaugurated or maintained for the reason that the responsible commanders failed to consult and cooperate as to necessary action based upon the warnings and to adopt measures enjoined by the orders given to them by the chiefs of the Army and Navy commands in Washington.
+In fact, none of these conditions was in fact inaugurated or maintained, for the reason that the responsible commanders had failed to consult and cooperate as to necessary actions based upon the warnings and adopt measures enjoined by the orders given to them by the chiefs of the Army and Navy commands in Washington.

 The Roberts Commission was not a court-martial proceeding nor a judicial tribunal.
 Rather, the investigations were for fact-finding.
 There is generally no right to "due process", in the sense of a right to counsel and to cross-examine witnesses at a fact-finding investigation.

 Admiral William Harrison Standley, who served as a member of the Roberts Commission, later disavowed the report, maintaining that "these two officers were martyred" and "if they had been brought to trial, both would have been cleared of the charge."

 Short's defense

 In 1946 Short testified on his own behalf before Congress about the 1941 attack.
 Unlike some of his predecessors in Hawaii, Short was more concerned with sabotage from Japanese-Americans on Oahu.
-This led to Army planes parked outside of their hangars so they could be more easily guarded.
-However, this made them easy bombing targets and many were subsequently destroyed on the morning of the attack.
+This led to Army planes being parked outside of their hangars so they could be more easily guarded.
+However, this made them easy targets for aerial attack, and many were subsequently destroyed on the morning of the attack.
 In explaining his reasons for his instituting an alert against sabotage only (local "Alert One" level), General Short stated: